|

 cortege led off with a police car, lights flashing,

-and two motorcycle cops, crawling along the streets
+and two motorcycle cops, crawling along the street’s

 double-yellow center line at a walking pace, the